iAmG-r00t/alx-low_level_programming/README.md

 - Date: `12 July 2021` Time: `6:36 pm`
 	- Damn I am still far, but I have managed to finish three projects.
 	- Currently behind with `Recursion`, `Static Libraries` and `argc, argv`.
-	- I am planning to jump to `argc, argv before the deadline ends today, then work backwards.
+	- I am planning to jump to `argc, argv` before the deadline ends today, then work backwards.
 	- Struggling abit here because I am unwell tested positive of Covid when I was on leave.
 		- Good news is I have time to catch up before I get back to work.
 	- Signed the contract btw.
+- Date `14th July 2021` Time: `6:36 am`
+	- Still playing catch up, managed to finish `argc, argv` now heading to `malloc, free`, then I do `static, libraries` then finish up with `recursions`.
+	- Why am I getting late every single time because I am trying to understand the concepts being taught.
+	- I am excited the changed the deadlines to **6am** which means I can try catching up today.
+	- I am also excited to learn about `malloc` (*calloc*, *realloc*) and `free` today and how to use `valgrind` to find memory leaks.

 ## Resource